sfc-gh-acarson/container-services-react/README.md

 ### Step 4: Install React And Its Components

-In the same terminal window where you have `snowpark-spcs` env activated, execute `npm install`
+In the same terminal window where you have `react-flask-env` env activated, execute `npm install`

 ## Build Application

-In the same terminal window where you have `snowpark-spcs` env activated, execute `npm run build` to build the application.
+In the same terminal window where you have `react-flask-env` env activated, execute `npm run build` to build the application.

 ### Run Application Locally